questdb/documentation/reference/sql/snapshot.md

 the files from your backup to the same location or, alternatively, you can point the database at the new root directory.

-To start the database on a filesystem snapshot, you should make sure to configure a different snapshot instance ID.

 When the database starts, it checks the presence of a file named `_restore` in the root directory.
 If the file is present, the database runs a snapshot recovery procedure restoring the metadata files from the snapshot.
 When